A division of Bell Media

 The Canadian Broadcasting Corporation, or CBC, is a taxpayer-funded, government-run corporation that provides a variety of free radio and television services to Canadians across the country.
 No matter where you are in Canada, your TV and radio will be able to pick up a CBC broadcast.

-The CBC was created by the government of Prime Minister Mackenzie King (1874-1950) in 1936, at a time when radio and television were relatively new and the federal government was eager to ensure Canadians would be exposed to a lot of Canadian content.
+The CBC was created by the government of Prime Minister Mackenzie King (1874-1950) in 1936, at a time when radio and television were relatively new and the federal government was eager to ensure Canada would possess a strong media infrastructure.
 In recent decades, however, the CBC has become steadily more unpopular and controversial since what it offers is no longer particularly unique.
 Most of its shows are not widely watched, and some Canadians — particularly those of a conservative bent — characterize it as a waste of tax dollars.
 CBC fans, however, argue the network actually produces higher quality programming than other stations precisely because it relies on government funding and doesn’t have to pander to a mass audience.
 Opinions on the CBC can spawn pretty polarizing debates in modern Canada.

 A division of Bell Media